archive_trump.py, the Fascist-Tweet-Archiving Script

 archive_trump.py script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts and, when new tweets occur, using the Internet Archive to create an offsite copy of those tweets.
-It started out just watching Donald Trump's Twitter accounts, but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence.
+At the beginning, it just watched Donald Trump's Twitter accounts; but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence, and as of 23 March 2017, it also watches the Twitter Accounts of Dan Scavino, Jr., Trump's director of social media.
+As of 7 April 2017, it also archives tweets on the accounts for Melania and Ivanka Trump.

-The full list of accounts currently archived by my use of this script is:
+The full list of accounts currently archived the operation of this script on my spare laptop is:

 My intent is to get a neutral third party to create publicly accessible backups of the tweets before they can be deleted, because a neutral third-party archive is a more credible source than a screenshot that I produced on my own computer and totally swear I didn't alter.
 (It's also easier to produce automatically.)